szomoru/MP2_popular-more-popular/README.md

  ## About

 This website is a game website.
 The idea is comming from my 12years old son, who likes playing with the Higher or Lower game.
-This game
-There are tons of workout programs and personal trainers on the net, but there are still people who are struggling how start to work on a better themself.
-Sometimes people over mistify what they have to do and do not think about the simpliest, fastest solution.
-This website has been created to show those people that they do not need much to start to live a healthier life, specially when comes to the training.
-They do not need expensive gym subscription or personal trainers.
-They need just their Body.
-The goal of this website is to introduce the basic bodyweight exercises and answer some frequently asked questions.
-This website enjoyable on every device, so it is easy to acces in all circumstances.